sfernana/FCCDIRAC/README.md

 **YOU HAVE ALSO TO SET THE VERSION OF THE APPLICATION LIKE THIS :**

-	my_application.setVersion("vX.X.X")
+	application.setVersion("vX.X.X")

-else FCC software will run with an old release !
+else FCC software will run by default with the release **v0.8.1** !

 Do not take care of the default application's platform here **x86_64-slc5-gcc43-opt** because software will be taken from CVMFS with the platform specified in the FCC environment script.